FreePBX Production Install Guide (RHEL v6, Asterisk v1.8+, FreePBX v2.9+)

 ln -sf /usr/share/zoneinfo/America/Vancouver /etc/localtime

 if not set and using php v5.3+ (the version included with RHEL6) it will revert to the default timezone which may not be the correct one depending on your location.
-The FreePBX install will throw out a bunch of warnings if you are using RHEL 6 and don't set this.
+The FreePBX install might throw out a bunch of warnings if you are using RHEL 6 and don't set this.

 nano +633 /etc/php.ini